 When Evans started his excavations he was convinced the ruins belonged approximately to the same period (1600-1300 BC) as those of Mycenae and Tiryns, but he soon found evidence that suggested they had been built at an earlier stage; he called Minoan (after Minos) this early civilization which he dated ca 2000 BC.
 This discovery gave a historical significance to the tale of Theseus and the Minotaur, which is now seen as a metaphor of the end of the hegemony of Crete over the rest of Greece which occurred when the Dorians invaded the island in the XIth century BC.

 The development of civilization on Crete was favoured by its proximity to Egypt.
 The Prince of the Lilies is the most famous image of the Minoan civilization; it represents a priest-king wearing a crown of lilies and peacock feathers.
 The only original parts are three plaster fragments, which initially were thought to belong to different subjects.
 The analysis of other (small) paintings, chiefly those on a sarcophagus found at Agia Triada led to placing them together in a hypothetical painting.
 Regardless of the full consistency of the painting the personage is portrayed in the typical mixture of profile and frontal views which characterizes Egyptian images of human beings.
-You may wish to see some reconstructed frescoes from Akrotiri on the island of Thera or Santorin.
+You may wish to see some reconstructed frescoes from Akrotiri on the island of Thera or Santorin, north of Crete.

 (left) Reconstructed pithoi (storage jars - only the dark sections are original); (right) drainage system

 Knossos is located a few miles from the sea in an area which today is surrounded by the suburbs of Iraklion; apparently the palace/town did not have major fortifications, a very peculiar thing which can only be explained by assuming that Crete was such a maritime power it did not fear invasion.